cmu-snap/SurgeProtector/README.md

    * To evaluate this, we provide a DPDK-based benchmarking application that measures the performance of different queue implementations (*e.g.*, FCFS, a drop-tail Fibonacci heap, the hFFS queue) in the presence of adversarial attacks targeting the queue itself.

-The [Pigasus IDS](https://github.com/crossroadsfpga/pigasus) is an archetypal example of a real-world application that can benefit from the SurgeProtector framework.
-To track the upstreaming effort, please refer to [this changelist](https://github.com/crossroadsfpga/pigasus/pull/16).
+The [**Pigasus IDS**](https://github.com/crossroadsfpga/pigasus) is an archetypal example of a real-world application that can benefit from this framework, and we are currently integrating the SurgeProtector scheduler into the Pigasus FPGA datapath.
+The resulting design is fully operational, and will be upstreamed after end-to-end testing.
+To track the upstreaming effort, please see [this changelist](https://github.com/crossroadsfpga/pigasus/pull/16).

 ## Minimum Requirements
 This code is known to be compatible with `Ubuntu 20.04 LTS`, `GCC 9.4+`, `CMake 3.10+`, `Python 3.8+`, `Boost C++ v1.78`, `DPDK 20.11.3`, and `Libconfig 1.7.3+`.
 Note that running DPDK applications requires a compatible NIC and Linux kernel version; the simulator does not use DPDK, and can be run without any special hardware.